clemsonciti/genomics-workshop/_episodes/02-running-programs.md

 we'll run some simple command-line programs for transforming and filtering text.

-We'll start with a directory called `molecules` that contains six files describing some simple organic molecules.
+We'll start with the directory `molecules` that contains six files describing some simple organic molecules.
 The `.pdb` extension indicates that these files are in Protein Data Bank format, a simple text format that specifies the type and position of each atom in the molecule.